-Native to Australia.
-Grows 3 to 5 ft. tall and wide, with attractive, light, airy structure.
-Gray leaves divided into six to eight needle-like, 1-in.-long leaflets.
+Evergreen shrub, native to Australia.
+Grows to 3–5 ft. tall and wide, with attractive, light, airy structure.
+Gray leaves are divided into six to eight needle-like, 1-in.-long leaflets.
 Bears 3/4-in. bright yellow flowers in clusters of five to eight in winter and spring, with bloom often continuing into summer.
 In the desert, plants may rest in summer, then resume flowering in fall.
 Heavy seed production.
-Very drought tolerant but looks better with moderate to regular water.
+Very drought-tolerant but looks better with moderate to regular water.

 Native from Texas to Argentina, where these bulbous perennials sprout and flower almost immediately af...

 Evergreen to deciduous South American shrub or tree; drops leaves in cold winters.
 Zones 8–16, 1...